 Is there a hairball stuck in my cat’s stomach?
-Dr Platzhund gives advice to a reader:
+Dr Platzhund gives advice to a reader.

-Q: I have a Siamese cat, and suspect he has a hairball in his stomach.
+Question: I have a Siamese cat, and suspect he has a hairball in his stomach.
 He’s on a special hairball-preventing diet though, and has short hair, so is there a hairball stuck in my cat’s stomach?

-A: Cats have special papillae (sensory organs found on the tongue that allow the sense of taste) or spikes on their tongue for the purpose of grooming their fur, smoothing it out, removing dust and loose fur, and moistening their coat.
+Answer: Cats have special papillae (sensory organs found on the tongue that allow the sense of taste) or spikes on their tongue for the purpose of grooming their fur, smoothing it out, removing dust and loose fur, and moistening their coat.
 During the process, cats swallow their fur and it passes through the gastrointestinal tract and appears in its stool.
 Sometimes excessive amounts of the swallowed fur remains lodged in the stomach, forming a mat, which can’t pass through into the intestines.